kogakure/website-11ty-stefanimhoff.de/src/posts/2007/japanese-colors.md

 ---
 title: Colors of Japan
+permalink: /japanese-colors/
 author: Stefan Imhoff
 date: 2007-12-08T21:05:00+02:00
 description: Traditional, Japanese colors as a color palette for Photoshop and Illustrator to download (FREE).
-tags:
+tags: ["design", "download"]
-  - design
-  - download
 ---

 ## Color Palette for Graphic Software